Qovery/documentation/website/docs/using-qovery/configuration/deployment-rule.md

 Selecting Mode allows you to choose the type of services provisioned in your environments.
 It's a great way to optimize your cloud expenses:

 - `PRODUCTION` mode will provision reliable, production-ready services.
 It will make sure your production is covered with backups, high uptime, and stability
-- `DEVELOPMENT` mode will provision services in development mode, e.g. Qovery will deploy cheap, containarized versions of databases, to avoid provisioning costly, cloud-provider managed services
+- `DEVELOPMENT` mode will provide services in development mode, e.g. Qovery will deploy cheap, containerized versions of databases to avoid provisioning costly, cloud-provider managed services

 ### Cluster

-Selecting the cluster allows you control to which cluster your environments in the project will be deployed to.
+Selecting the cluster allows you to control to which cluster your environments in the project will be deployed to.

 **Example use cases**
 - deploy your development environments on a cheap cloud provider